-- 1. Follow events aboard the Okeanos Explorer at http://oceanexplorer.noaa.gov/okeanos/welcome.html. - 2.
+- 1. Follow events aboard the Okeanos Explorer at http:// oceanexplorer.noaa.gov/okeanos/welcome.html. - 2.
 Research the Internet to find more species that live at depths of 2,000 meters and beyond.
-Have students make posters using the information about particular animals and share the posters with classmates.
-If students use fluorescent paints or markers to color their posters, you may also want to construct one or more ultraviolet illuminators as directed in the LED Ultraviolet Illuminator Construction Guide, page 50. - 3.
-Conduct a simulated deep-ocean bottom exploration on the playground or other outside location.
+Have students make posters using the information about particular animals and share the posters with classmates. - 3.
+Conduct a simulated deep ocean bottom exploration on the playground or other outside location.
 Have students pretend that they are exploring it for the first time.
 Ecological surveys often make use of frames called "quadrats" that enclose a known area.
 Quadrats may be made of wood, plastic, or other materials, and are usually square (although they can be any shape as long as the enclosed area is known).
 Several quadrats are spaced over the area to be surveyed; the exact number of quadrats usually depends upon the time and personnel available to complete the survey.
 Students can make quadrats with meter sticks taped together to form squares, or hula hoops to form circular quadrats.
-Have students draw their entire quadrat and record observations of both living and nonliving components on the Student Data Sheet, page 53.
+Have students draw their entire quadrat and record observations of both living and nonliving components on the Student Data Sheet.